ivanomatteo/laravel-model-utils/README.md

 ## Credits

 -   [Ivano Matteo](https://github.com/ivanomatteo)
 -   Thanks also to [Barry vd.
-Heuvel](https://github.com/barryvdh) for his libraries, i took some pices of code from ide helper
+Heuvel](https://github.com/barryvdh) for his libraries, I took some pices of code from ide helper
 -   [All Contributors](../../contributors)

 ## License